shubhamgarg21156/shubhamgarg21156/README.md

 ### Hi there, I'm Shubham👋

-## I'm a Student, Android and Web Developer, and a Learner!!
+## I'm a Student, MERN stack Web Developer, and a Learner!!

 - ⚡ I'm a student at JC BOSE Univserity of Science and Technology
 - 🌱 I’m currently learning React.
-- 👯 Looking to collaborate in some web and Android Projects.
+- 👯 Looking to collaborate in some web based Projects.
-- 🥅 2021 Goals: Contribute more to Open Source projects
+- 🥅 2023 Goals: Focus more on web and make some awesome projects.
 - ⚡ Hobbies:- If I am not coding, then I am sleeping.